sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/150 - invoice.md

 title: "Invoice"
 hidden: false
 ---
-Identical to the [Table method](doc:table), but also returns detected invoice metadata.
+This method is identical to the [Table method](doc:table), but also returns detected invoice metadata.
+This method accepts 1 invoice per PDF document.
+If the PDF contains multiple tables, the Invoice method returns the data for the table that is most likely to be an invoice.

+It is recommended to create a single config that works for a variety of invoice formats, by using many synonymous terms to identify invoice elements.
+For more information, see the [example section](doc:invoice#section-examples).

 Parameters
 ====